-- pensions, superannuation allowances or retiring allowances. - · annuities, - payments for the relinquishment, termination or loss of office or employment, and - lump sum payments from a pension, provident or RA fund.
+- pensions, superannuation allowances or retiring allowances, - · annuities, - · retirement fund savings withdrawal, - payments for the relinquishment, termination or loss of office or employment, and - lump sum payments from a pension, provident or RA fund.

 Note that only lump sums from benefit funds are excluded.
 Other types of lump sums related to continuing employment (such as back-dated pay increases) are not excluded.